-We are now a long-established charity sustained through a combination of fee-paying services and grants/donations, underpinned by strong governance.
+As a well-established charity underpinned by strong governance, Safeguarding Children is able to continue its work through fee-paying services, grants and donations.
 We employ team members from the Nelson area, as well as talented consultants elsewhere in New Zealand and overseas.
 We are passionate about collaborations and partnerships to create change.
 We cannot do this vital mahi alone.

 The success of Safeguarding Children is our practical approach to a difficult and emotive subject.
-All our training is delivered by passionate advocates with experience in child protection.
+Our service and training are delivered by passionate experts in safeguarding and child protection.